 Anthurium crystallinum is an epiphytic perennial or “air plant.”
 It derives most of its nutrients from the air, rain, and debris around it.

-Like many popular indoor plants, Anthuriums belongs to the family Araceae.
+Like many popular indoor plants, all Anthurium varieties belong to the family Araceae.
 It’s also often referred to as:

 - Anthurium killipianum